 battlefield.
 An experiment on Weir Point.
 Fred

-climbed to the top while Michael and Max stood at Calhoun.
+and I climbed to the top while Michael and Max stood at

-thumbtacked to a broom handle was waved.
-Waving the
+binoculars.
+A guidon thumbtacked to a broom handle was

-other peak at Weir and they moved down to Last Stand Hill.
+Weir and they moved down to Last Stand Hill.
+Again the

-for me.
-I joined the CBPC in 2001 but this was the
+highlights for me.
+I joined the CBPC in 2001 but this

 After Weir, we hiked the Keogh sector and got some great

-markers in that area.
+shots of the markers in that area.
 Checked out the

-marker to Lame

-and then to the Indian Memorial.
-We wandered through
+marker to Lame White Man and then to the Indian Memorial.

-Off to Wyoming.
-We were in three separate cars
+Wyoming.
+We were in three separate cars at this time

 -- Frank and PJ, Michael and Max, and Fred and I. We

-in Sheridan for a couple cold ones.
-Then
+stopped at the Mint Bar in Sheridan for a couple cold ones.

 Friday started with breakfast at the Occidental where we ate

-This was followed by a visit to the Jim Gatchell Museum
+outdoors.
+This was followed by a visit to the Jim

-much to see.
-Adolf Metzger's smashed bugle from the
+Adolf Metzger's smashed bugle from the Fetterman Fight

-Fight

 is worth it all by itself.
-We had a nice talk
+We had a nice talk with

-educator Bob Edwards.
+museum educator Bob Edwards.
 From here we drove north

 to Ft.

-.
+Phil Kearney.
 As it happened, Bozeman Trail

-Days was
+Days was starting.
 We stopped in the museum/bookstore

-and checked things

-A few of us joined the Fort Phil
+and checked things out.
+A few of us joined the Fort

-After walking the around the fort, we headed out to the Wagon Box
+around the fort, we headed out to the site of the Wagon Box

 Fight.
-Then it was time for lunch at the
+Then it was time for lunch at the Waldorf A'

-was great having Frank along here.
-He knows a lot
+Frank along here.
+He knows a lot about the Wagonbox

 After supper in Buffalo, we went back to the Occidental and

-playing poker under the stuffed heads of elk, deer, and
+ended up playing poker under the stuffed heads of elk, deer,

 On Saturday we went to breakfast at Grandma's Restaurant in

+Buffalo.
 Then back to Fort Phil Kearny for some more

-living
+living history.
 Again, we saw Bob Edwards of the

 It was here that I bid farewell to my Custer buddies.

-Black Hills National Cemetery and visited the
+Black Hills National Cemetery and visited the grave of

 Charles Windolph.
 I hit Arby's in Rapid City and got

-road.
+back on the road.
 I arrived back in Pierre at around

 Thanks to all the guys that made this trip memorable -- Max,

-Michael, Fred, and Frank.
+PJ, Michael, Fred, and Frank.
 Also thank you to

 While at the Crow's Nest we re-enacted a H.L.
 Scott photo